pascalgolec/StructuralDDP.jl/docs/src/index.md

 # Simulator Options

+The keyword `get_value` determines whether the simulator should also compute the value at the beginning of each time period.
+This takes more time.
+The default is `get_value = false.`.

 ## Initialization

 The default setting how the initial state variables are drawn at t=0 is the burn-in method.
 Here, each firm starts with states that are the median values of the state space.
 The idea is to simulate the model for more periods than necessary and then only analyse the simulated values after 60 periods or so on, depending on the model.